-This is all well and good if you choose to rely on a managed WordPress hosting provider, such as 10Web.
+This is all well and good if you choose to rely on an automated WordPress hosting provider, such as 10Web.

 We have an SEO service that’s dedicated to increasing your Google ranking by always providing you analyses and recommendations on how to improve your SEO performance.

 Here are some of the features that we include in our SEO service: